 Why consider a clinical trial for your cancer treatment?

 There are many reasons why people choose to join a clinical trial.
-Some join a trial because the treatments they have tried for their health problem did not work.
+Some choose to participate because the treatments they have tried for their health problem did not work.
 Others participate because there is no treatment for their health problems.
-By being part of a clinical trial, participants could:
+Being part of a clinical trial not only provides access to the latest in research therapies, but it also offers participants:

-• Obtain free or low-cost treatment for the duration of the study
+Free or low-cost treatment for the duration of the study.

-• Contribute to cancer research that may provide life-saving treatment to future cancer patients
+The opportunity to contribute to cancer research that may provide life-saving treatment to future cancer patients.

-• Gain a more active role in their own healthcare
+A more active role in their own healthcare.

-• Receive close monitoring from some of the best cancer doctors
+Closer and more careful monitoring from some of the best cancer doctors, ensuring strict safety standards.

 What are some of the possible risks of participating in cancer research?